organicaudio/useful-code-snippets2/README.md

 ## Install

 ``sudo pip3 install mkdocs``

 ``sudo pip3 install mkdocs-material``

 sudo might be necessary to add mkdocs on the path.
+If you wnat to change color or the navigation refer to [mkdocs martial setup guide](https://squidfunk.github.io/mkdocs-material/setup/).

 ## Commands